oils-for-unix/oils/doc/known-differences.md

 #### No Coercion to Zero

 Strings like `''` or `'foo'` aren't coerced to `0` in arithmetic contexts.
-OSH produces a fatal error unless you opt out with `shopt -u strict-arith`.
+OSH produces a fatal error unless you opt out with `shopt -u strict_arith`.
 (This is the only strict option that's on by default.)

 #### printf '%d' and other numeric formats require a valid integer